Treating WorkSafe and TAC patients in Victoria

 Register Now

-Tailored specifically for people residing in Victoria, this webinar examines the clinical learnings from early intervention trials for WorkSafe and TAC compensable patients.
-The presentation will outline key learnings such as:
+Hosted by pain management leading osteopaths and co hosted by WorkSafe and TAC representatives, this webinar examines the clinical learnings from early intervention trials for WorkSafe and TAC compensable patients.
+Tailored specifically for people residing in Victoria, the presentation will outline key learnings such as:

 1. What have previous early intervention programs achieved for compensable patients?